 You will see as I relate this story and the ones to follow, how Father walked me through fear, and through it, and through it, until over many trials and sufferings, the fear was burnt off me.
 The fires are still burning today.

 This second trial twice left me feeling, as described above, like a steam roller had run over me.
 It started just prior to my wedding day.
 Philip and I were arguing about something and he hit me.
 It did not hurt or harm me.
-But in that moment, all my tender loving feelings for him left.
-As if they had never been there.
+But in that moment, all my tender loving feelings for him vanished.
+As if they had never been.